mwhite05/mum/README.md

 ## [Mum.json Format](id:mum-json)

-Currently the format is _very_ basic.
-It is just a `dependencies` property that is an array.
-Each element within the array must be an object with the properties `url`, `version` and `dir`.
+Currently the format is fairly basic.

+* `install` is the top level object to define installation related configuration options.
+    * `map` is an array that defines a custom installation instruction set.
+Use this if you want to vary where and how your directories are installed.
+        * Each map entry is an object that must contain the following required keys:
+            * `source` The source directory within the project to set a custom installation target directory for.
+            * `installTo` is the target installation path for the contents of the source directory.
+* `dependencies` is an array that defines a list of repositories, directories, or archive files that are also needed to install properly.
+    * Each dependency entry is an object that must contain the following required keys:
         * `source` is the directory path, tar/zip file path, or URL of the git repository to install from
         * `installTo` is the target installation path for the contents of the cloned branch relative to the installation directory for the repository referencing the dependency.
 This path can also be a root-relative path such as `/usr/local/bin`

+Advanced configuration example (most options used).

 ```
 {
+    "install": {
+        "map": [
+            {
+                "source": "./wp-config",
+                "installTo": "../"
+            },
+            {
+                "source": "./wp-content",
+                "installTo": "./wp-content"
+            }
+        ],
+        "scripts": {
+            "before": [],
+            "after": ["./scripts/post-install"]
+        }
+    },
     "dependencies": [
         {
-            "source": "git@github.com:mwhite05/mum-example-js.git#master",
+            "source": "git@github.com:WordPress/WordPress.git#4.5.3",
-            "installTo": "./js"
+            "installTo": "./"
         }
     ]
 }
 ```

+Example of installing to an absolute (root-relative) path instead of relative to the parent project installation directory.

 ```
 {